someshprajapati/kubernetes-the-hard-way/README.md

 > This tutorial is a modified version of the original developed by [Kelsey Hightower](https://github.com/kelseyhightower/kubernetes-the-hard-way).

 > The results of this tutorial should not be viewed as production ready.

-# Kubernetes The Hard Way On VirtualBox
+# Kubernetes The Hard Way On VMware Fusion

 This tutorial walks you through setting up Kubernetes the hard way on a local machine using VirtualBox.
 This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.